-As per SA-230, 'Audit Documentation', audit working papers (also called audit documentation) refer to the record of audit procedures performed, relevant audit evidences obtained and conclusions the auditor reached.
+As per SA-230, 'Audit Documentation', (also called audit working papers) refer to the record of audit procedures performed, relevant audit evidences obtained and conclusions the auditor reached.

 Such records can be kept either in physical form or in an electronic form.